stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 * Navigate to ``EFI/Microsoft/Boot/``.
 * Rename ``bootmgfw.efi`` to ``bootmgfw-orig.efi``.
 * Restart.
-* UEFI (your_drive_name) should be an available boot device.
+* UEFI (drive_name) should be an available boot device.

 ##### (Optional) Override Windows Boot Manager

-If for some reason UEFI (your_drive_name) isn’t showing as an available boot device there is a way to override Windows Boot Manager and have it redirect to Clover.
+If for some reason UEFI (drive_name) isn’t showing as an available boot device there is a way to override Windows Boot Manager and have it redirect to Clover.

 * Boot off macOS installation media.
 * Boot macOS.